Harold Baim: Films

 In May 1941 Baim formed his own company, The Federated Film Corporation.
 His first film was Lady Luck.
-(These facts and dates are taken from interviews with Harold Baim’s surviving family 2002 to 2008 and published extracts in the trade paper Kinematograph Weekly between 1938 and 1945, copies of which are available from The British Library).

 Baim became a prolific producer of 35mm short films, creating over 300 titles in his lifetime.
 The short films were originally created for the British cinema and mainly made for distribution with United Artists features enabling the chain to meet legal requirements for the minimum number of UK-made productions shown.
 The subjects of his early films featured music hall and variety theatre acts such as Wilson, Keppel and Betty.
 His later and more well known films were mainly travelogues filmed in England, Europe, the Middle East, South Africa, America and Asia as well as music compilations featuring footage of well-known pop music acts of the era.

 The travelogues are perhaps the best known and best remembered of Baim's output.
 Baim wrote the scripts which were recorded by well known actors and broadcasters of the period including narrators Valentine Dyall, David Gell, Peter Dimmock, Terry Wogan, Ed Bishop, Franklin Engelmann, Kenneth MacLeod and Nicholas Parsons.

 Baim applied a consistent formula to the creation of his films.
 No one addresses the camera; the camera becomes the narrator's "eyes" as they interpret the scene.
 Wherever he went, Baim took a consistent approach in introducing his subjects to the audience.
 His travelogue's often opened by featuring transport facilities such as motorways, bus stations and airports.
 Then he would record the old town, educate the audience with a bit of history and then contrast this with new "sophisticated" office blocks and shopping centres.
 The shadow of World War Two looms large in the films.
 Not everyone in the industry was a fan of Baim and he was attacked in publications, notably in A Long Look at Short Films (1966).
 In November of that year Baim took part in a BBC television programme The Look of the Week where he robustly defended his work.

 Baim provided an early career boost for Michael Winner who directed and scripted five Baim films from 1959 to 1963.

 Other surviving black and white films are Playing the Game, a comic look at the game of golf released in 1967, A Pocket Full of Rye, Where The Avon Flows, Our Mr Shakespeare, Cartoons and Cartoonists, The Things People Do, Stadium Highlights, and Science is Golden.

 Baim also made several 'B' features, including Night Comes Too Soon (1948) and The Fantastic World of Film, a compilation of early silent American comedy films.

 A radio documentary on Baim's films, entitled Telly Savalas and the Quota Quickies, was broadcast on BBC Radio 4 in 2008.

 In 2011 the BBC produced the documentary Harold Baim's Britain on Film featuring 30 minutes of clips from twenty-three of the British films.